Cool, Calm, Clear: The Traditional Chinese Medicine Approach to Acne

 Clear your Skin to Find the Beauty Within

-As Southern California’s natural beauty experts, we are passionate about using a Chinese Medicine Approach to Acne with holistic approaches to help our patients feel good about their skin.
-At The Beauty Within, we developed our own specialized acne clearing program, Acu-Balance (as well as an acne scar healing program, Acu-Clear) that addresses your specific skin challenges to clear acne and heal the skin.
-We know how difficult and stubborn acne can be, but we can get to the root of the problem with some smart Chinese medicine strategy!
+We, as Southern California’s natural beauty experts, are eager to adopt a Chinese Medicine Approach to Acne with integrated approaches to make our patients confident about their skin.
+At My Dao Labs, we developed our own specialized acne clearing program, Acu-Balance (as well as an acne scar healing program, Acu-Clear) that tailors to your unique skin challenges to improve acne and heal the skin.
+We get it, acne can be tough and stubborn acne, but we can fix the root cause with amazing Chinese medicine techniques!

 Stop hiding and start embracing the beauty within!
-Schedule your first session, or contact us to learn more about treating your acne naturally with our Chinese Medicine Approach to Acne.
+Schedule your first session, or contact us to hear more about curing your acne naturally with our Chinese Medicine Approach to Acne.

 Dr. Lydia Au, DACM is the founder of The Beauty Within in Southern California.
 After practicing as an acupuncturist for a decade, her interest in holistic facial rejuvenation began when she started experiencing issues in her own skin.
 Experimenting with different holistic skin care modalities, she was astonished at the amazing results she yielded without invasive procedures.
 She has trained with cosmetic acupuncture experts such as Dr. Martha Lucas or MeiZen, Amanda Shayle of Acuregen and much more.
 She has also obtained certifications in various modalities such as guasha, cupping, facial sculpting, microneedling and LED light therapy.
 At The Beauty Within, experience a collective of ancient beauty rituals with modern technology to bring forth holistic yet effective results.